-Did you know that a herd of goats can actually make great coworkers for a landscaper?
+Goats are fabulous for brush control.
+These adorable grazers make for the perfect brush clearing partners.
 It may seem counterintuitive, but goats would rather eat weeds than grass.
-These cloven-hooved clowns have gained popularity as pets in recent years, and their natural browsing instinct makes them a perfect fit for property owners looking for an animal that is both fun and useful in eating away unwanted greenery.
+These cloven-hooved clowns have gained popularity as pets in recent years.
+Their natural browsing instinct makes them a perfect fit for property owners looking for an animal that is both fun and useful in eating away unwanted greenery.

-The number of goats you will need to control your brush depends on the size of the area, but no matter what, you will want a mixture of larger and smaller goats so the herd is eating from, and clearing the brush from, all levels.
+The number of goats you will need to control your brush depends on the size of the area, but no matter what, you will want a mixture of larger and smaller goats, so the herd is eating from and clearing the brush from all levels.

-One of the best things about goats is that they can eat most poisonous plants, even ones that are poisonous to people, like poison ivy and poison oak.
-Be forewarned though: if you let your goat eat poison ivy or poison oak, you run the risk of contracting it from the goat if you pet your goat or drink its milk for a short period afterward.
+They can eat most poisonous plants, even poisonous ones to people, like poison ivy and poison oak.
+Be forewarned, though: if you let your goat eat poison ivy or poison oak, you run the risk of contracting it from the goat if you pet your goat or drink its milk for a short period afterward.

-Plants to Avoid
+Plants To Avoid

 While goats can eat poison oak, there are a few things that they cannot eat.
 Bracken fern, buttercup, common milkweed, foxglove, and poison hemlock are a few of the plants that are toxic to goats, and you will want to make sure that none of these plants are in your goats' grazing area before turning them loose.

 For the safety of your goats, you should avoid using pesticides in these areas as well.

 How To Contain Goats